Jineeshak/jineeshak.github.io/_posts/2023-08-15-Request-smuggling.md

 ---
+layout: post
 title: Stealing Login Credentails using HTTP Request Smuggling
-author: Jineesh
-date: 2023-08-15 14:10:00 +0800
+date: 2023-08-15 07:03 +0000
-categories: [Writeup,bugbounty]
+categories: [bugbounty, writeup]
 tags: [bugbounty]
-render_with_liquid: false
 ---

-In this blog post, I will discuss a significant security vulnerability I discovered in a specific target.
-The vulnerability, called HTTP request smuggling, provided me with the ability to manipulate the application's behavior, potentially compromising user credentials.
+I recently discovered a significant security vulnerability in a target.
+The vulnerability, HTTP request smuggling, allowed me to manipulate the application's behavior, potentially compromising user credentials.
 I responsibly reported this vulnerability to the application's development team, who took appropriate measures to address it.
-In this write-up, I will explain the nature of the vulnerability, its impact, and the steps taken for responsible disclosure.

 ## Description